CHIDDINGLY PARISH BONFIRE SOCIETY

-At the very front of any bonfire society in Sussex, during customary torchlit processions you will find the society’s ‘banner’, proclaiming to the crowds which society the members walking behind it proudly belong to.
-Originally, in the mid-19th Century, these banners were made of a fabric material held aloft with two wooden poles either side.
-However, at some point during the 20th Century these banners began to be fashioned out of wood and/or metal, resembling a placard, which was more practical and allowed them to carry fiery torch sticks in addition to the individuals of the party following it.
-It is convention should the torches during the procession begin to be extinguished, the torches of the Society banner should always remain lit!
-Let’s have a look at the banners which belong to Chiddingly Parish Bonfire Society…
+At the very front of any bonfire society in Sussex, during customary torchlit processions you will find the society’s ‘banner’.
+In the mid-19th Century, these banners were made of a fabric material held aloft with two wooden poles either side but at some point during the 20th Century they began to be created out of wood and/or metal which was more practical to carry but also allowed blazing torches to be placed in them.
+These are the banners of Chiddingly Parish Bonfire Society…

 The ‘Original’ Banner

-The Society’s inaugural banner was designed by Brady Ells and Neil Parkes and is a unique shape.
-The Society’s boar emblem is its focal point and our motto ‘Loyaulté me lie’ can be found at its base.
-This was constructed in parts by the founding members during the early months of C.P.B.S. in 2020.
-It was hand painted by Neil Parkes using heat-resistant paints and is made of solid wood, so is on the heavy side.
-At the rear of the banner, decorated in C.P.B.S. smugglers stripes, are five tubes to hold torches - this includes two wide tubes to bear chunkier torches which are used in the far eastern parts of Sussex.
+The Society’s inaugural banner was designed by Brady Ells and Neil Parkes is a unique shape.
+The Society’s boar emblem is its focal point and the Society's motto ‘Loyaulté me lie’ is at its base.
+This banner was constructed in parts during the months following the formation of the Society in 2020.
+It was hand painted by Neil Parkes using heat-resistant paints and is made of solid wood, so is heavy.
+At the rear of the banner, decorated in CPBS smuggler's stripes, are five tubes to hold torches - this includes two wide tubes to accommodate the bigger torches often used by the 'Senlac' societies in the east of the county.

 The ‘Bell’ Banner

-This banner was hastily but effectively designed and digitally printed by Rob Merrills, and constructed by Captain of Banners, Simon Parks at a week’s notice so that the Society could attend two bonfire outmeetings on the same night in November 2021.
+This banner was designed and digitally printed by Rob Merrills, and constructed by Simon Parks (then Captain of Banners), at a week’s notice so that the Society could attend two bonfire outmeetings on the same night in November 2021.
 It features the boar symbol of CPBS and is in the shape of a bell with reference to our HQ, the Six Bells pub.
 This is the Society’s most used banner at outmeetings and has three tubes to fix torches into.

 The ‘Bonfire Boys’ Banner